Baroness Tanni Grey-Thompson DBE

 While at university, she set up a national support group for people living with her eye condition, Aniridia.
 She also held the position of Disabled Students’ rep before being elected on to the NUS disabled students campaign committee.

 This led to Hannah dedicating her career to supporting and advocating for disabled people, particularly in education and employment.
 Hannah became a selection panel member in 2008 as part of her role as Disabled Students’ Adviser At Skill: National Bureau for Students with Disabilities.
-She now works at the Royal National Institute of Blind People (RNIB) currently as Customer Experience Manager, but during her 12years at RNIB has held a number of positions providing advice and support on welfare benefits, social care, independent living as well as employment, education and volunteering opportunities.
+She now works at the Royal National Institute of Blind People (RNIB) currently as Customer Experience Manager, but during her 12 years at RNIB has held a number of positions providing advice and support on welfare benefits, social care, independent living as well as employment, education and volunteering opportunities.

 Hannah enjoys bringing both her professional and lived experience of disability to the selection panel team.